Save Money on Repair Bills

 - Hard to start

-FOC is formulated with detergents and dispersants that specifically target sludge and hard packed carbon.
-FOC is added to the engine oil, where it has a powerful action to dissolve/resuspend sludge and deposits from pistons, rings, cylinder bore (glaze), valve gear, oil cooler, oil galleries and sump.
+FOC is formulated with detergents and dispersents that specifically target sludge and hard packed carbon.
+FOC is added to the engine oil, where it has a powerful action to dissolve/re-suspend sludge and deposits from pistons, rings, cylinder bore (glaze), valve gear, oil cooler, oil galleries and sump.
 Engine rebuilds can be avoided where performance and efficiency have deteriorated due to sticking rings, poor oil circulation, etc. This could save you a fortune.

 Directions for Very Dirty Engines